CatalinACS/Project_PA/README.md

 Obtained the 1st prize of the Champions League Competition which took place on 1 June 2022.

-Credits to [Andrei Buhnici](https://github.com/AndreiBuhnici) for giving me advices and ideas.
+Credits to [Andrei Buhnici](https://github.com/AndreiBuhnici) and [Alexandru Bala](https://github.com/alex-constantin) for giving me some advices and ideas.

 ![My Image](Halite.png)